jedubois/InternalDocumentation/Agendas/DASA-Agenda-2015-03-18.md

 Minutes:

-*
+* Newsletter to go out this week.
+* Ivan will send addresses now that the design is done.

-Completed / Agreed: ✔ / ✘
+Completed / Agreed: ✔

 --------------------------------------------------------------------------------